 We promote renewable energies.

 At its own location and beyond, FSG prefers energy from renewable sources.
 We are installing photovoltaic systems on all suitable areas of the airport grounds.
 We do not use fossil fuels to heat new buildings.
-We are striving to switch to sustainable heat generation and are pursuing this goal consistently.
+We are striving to switch to fossil-free heat generation and are pursuing this goal consistently.

 As the building contractor, FSG constructs new buildings in accordance with applicable sustainability standards as a minimum requirement and has them certified.
 Our Energy and Climate Master Plan sets high efficiency standards for electricity and heating in new buildings and renovations.
 In addition, we are expanding smart grids.
 This allows us to balance our demand with the fluctuating electricity yield from renewable sources.